cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 |       +- foo
 |           +- bar.json    # static helper data for org.foo.Bar
 ```
-*The following is an exerpt from https://jenkins.io/doc/book/pipeline/shared-libraries/#directory-structure:*
+*The following is an excerpt from https://jenkins.io/doc/book/pipeline/shared-libraries/#directory-structure:*
     The `src` directory should look like standard Java source directory structure.
 This directory is added to the classpath when executing Pipelines.

     The `vars` directory hosts scripts that define global variables accessible from Pipeline.
 The basename of each `.groovy` file should be a Groovy (~ Java) identifier, conventionally `camelCased`.
 The matching `.txt`, if present, can contain documentation, processed through the system’s configured markup formatter (so may really be HTML, Markdown, etc., though the `txt` extension is required).

     The Groovy source files in these directories get the same “CPS transformation” as in Scripted Pipeline.

     A `resources` directory allows the `libraryResource` step to be used from an external library to load associated non-Groovy files.
 Currently this feature is not supported for internal libraries.